DrSkunk/fri3d-badge-kiosk/README.md

 Download the latest version for your platform here: https://github.com/DrSkunk/fri3d-badge-kiosk/releases/latest

+Next to your downloaded binary, create the `flashers` and `firmware` directories.

 Add your platform's respective versions of the flashing tools to the `flashers` directory.
 Or make them available in your path.

 Current flashers are: